Modern applications are client‑serverless ...

 IT has seen only three major application architectures in the last 50 years and the fourth is now upon us.
 All three of these architectures and their related programming models had dramatically different requirements for the underlying data infrastructure.
 These requirements gave rise to major new product lines, new delivery methods, and entirely new companies.
+Today, we're seeing the rise of the fourth generation application model.
+We call it "client-serverless".

 Mainframes and minicomputers were monolithic, with data storage, application code, and terminal services all in one box.
 The rise of the microprocessor and ethernet enabled lower cost computers to work together and communicate over local area networks.
 PC's began to connect to servers, leveraging a new client-server programming model for applications.
 Client-server applications emerged with a graphical user interface coupled to a backend SQL Database (frequently Oracle or SQL Server).